 Link Function

 - The Link Function provides the relationship between the linear predictor and the mean of the distribution function.
-Here are many commonly used link functions, and their choice can be somewhat arbitrary.
+Many commonly used link functions are here, and their choice can be somewhat arbitrary.
 It can be convenient to match the domain of the link function to the range of the distribution function's mean.

-- NumXL supports three canonical link functions: Identity, Logit and Log.
-In the table below, we define the link function and outline the residuals distribution assumption.
+- NumXL supports three canonical link functions: Identity, Logit, and Log.
+The table below defines the link function and outlines the residual distribution assumption.

 Distribution Name Link Function Normal Identity $X\beta=\mu$ Binomial Logit $X\beta = \ln\frac{\mu}{1-\mu}$ Binomial Probit $X\beta = \Phi^{-1}(\mu)$ Binomial Log-Log $X\beta = \ln{\left(-\ln{\left(1-\mu\right)}\right)}$ Poisson Log $X\beta = \ln\mu$